zachvalenta/jvns.ca/content/post/2017-09-03-telling-people-what-you-re-working-on.markdown

 we're just not going to tell people what we're doing until we're further along".

+Philip Guo has a great vlog about how [it's important to start personal creative projects privately](http://www.pgbovine.net/PG-Vlog-8-private-creative-projects.htm) -- if you don't tell anyone about an early stage baby idea, it can give you the space/safety to develop it!
+That's really important!
+So I think there's a caveat here, like "early-stage ideas are fragile and need to be sheltered" :)

 ### hiding in a corner with my keyboard is not for me though

 Right now I'm planning a biggish (big for me, anyway!
 I actually want people to